meltingice/CamanJS/README.md

 CamanJS is also not a canvas drawing library, per se.
 It's main focus is manipulating images, not drawing new content.

+If you're looking for more information, <a href="http://blog.meltingice.net/programming/camanjs-javascript-image-manipulation/">here is a blog post</a> that describes the project some more.

 <h1>How to Use</h1>
 Using CamanJS is simple.
 It goes something like this: